liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Testing Query

 A testing query is a request for the current state of a test.
 This request needs no additional bytes, so the packet length field should be set to 1.
-The host should respond with the appropriate data packet.
+The target should respond with the appropriate data packet.

 ### Solenoid Write Request